You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 Bacterial contaminationFoodborne illnesses, such as salmonella

 Exploring raw feeding for your puppy is a big step.
 It’s important to think about their health and happiness.
-The benefits, like better dental health25 and improved digestion25, are appealing.
-But, you must also consider the risks and challenges26.
+The benefits, like better dental health and improved digestion, are appealing.
+But you must also consider the risks and challenges.

 Talk to your vet to learn about the right nutrients for a raw diet.
-The wrong mix can harm your puppy’s growth26.
-Start the transition slowly, over 7-10 days, to help their body adjust25.
+The wrong mix can harm your puppy’s growth.
+Start the transition slowly, over 7-10 days, to help their body adjust.

 A raw diet for puppies includes unprocessed foods like meat, bones, and organs.
 Sometimes, fruits and veggies are added too.
 The diet must have high-quality proteins, fats, and essential nutrients.